Simeon of the Olives: Sources

 The major source for Simeon's life is his vita, which, together with the vita of Theodotus of Amid, belongs to the two major pieces of Syriac Orthodox hagiography written in the Islamic period.
 The author names himself as a certain Job (Ayyub of Manimʿam), like Simeon a native of Ḥabsenus, and claims to be a nephew of Simeon's nephew David.

 While the vita of Simeon was probably written within several decades after his death, all manuscripts containing it are dated to either the late nineteenth or twentieth century and some of the events described, especially those that clearly take place after 734, have been added by later hand.
 Nevertheless, some of the information in the vita is also referenced in the fenqitho (a Syriac Orthodox service book that contains hymns, chants, and canons for various feast and saint's days) of the Qartmin Abbey and the vita of Mor Gabriel though these sources also include conflicting information or information not included in the vita.

 Jack Tannous argues that rather than reading the vita as a source for the Umayyad period, it reflects the changing situations of Christian communities in the Abbasid period and the anachronistic parts might have been written to justify the existence of newly built or renovated churches, something that was forbidden by Islamic law.

+Modern translations

+A critical edition and translation of the Syriac Life of Simeon of the Olives into English was published in 2021 by a collaborative effort involving Robert G. Hoyland, Sebastian Brock, Kyle Brunner, and Jack Tannous.